Visiting a Japanese onsen is a unique cultural experience.

 - Dry Off Before Entering Changing Area: Use your small towel to wipe off excess water before returning to the changing room to keep the area dry and comfortable for others.

-Feeling dizzy or nauseous may be due to dehydration or staying in the hot water for too long.
-Stay hydrated and take breaks.
+Feeling dizzy could be due to dehydration or staying in hot water for too long.
+Take breaks and drink plenty of water.

 Where to Stay with Onsen Experiences